a-watkin/fcc-weather-geolocation/README.md

-# Starting point for pages using JS, jQuery, bootstrap and PHP
+# Weather app using geolocation for FCC project